ivanasen/Sheets/README.md

 ## General Architecture

-The project is separated in to 3 different modules:
+The project is separated in to 3 main modules:

 1. **Core** - Table related functionality such as the editing cells, calculating formulas etc.